bigkemp/SF-Seat-Wizard/README.md

 ## Getting Started

-1. Install our [Package](#Packages) in your Org - Installation Guide.
+1. Install our [Package](#Packages) in your Org.
 The package is Unmanged, to allow full transperancy.

 2. Set up workdays, workhours and other settings in the "Settings" Metadata record under "FloorManager" (Setup -> Custom Metadata Types -> FloorManager -> Settings).